Mabdillahi88/Healthy-Bites/README.md

 </details>

+### LightHouse Validation

 ## Testing

+### Performing tests on various devices
+The website was tested on the following devices:
+- Surface Pro 7
+- iPhone 5/SE
+- iPad air

+Google Chrome Developer Tools Device Toggling was utilized to evaluate all webpages across all feasible device combinations

+### Browser compatibility

+- The following browsers have been put to the test:
+  - Googe Chrome
+  - Firefox Browser

+### Manual Testing

 1. As a user, I aim to effortlessly navigate the Healthy Bites platform, ensuring seamless access to its diverse features.